wbuchanan/sdpConvening2017/prework.md

 ![Prework File](https://github.com/wbuchanan/sdpConvening2017/blob/prework/img/preworkFile.png)

-__7. Click on the pencil icon to edit the file : __
+__7. Click on the pencil icon to edit the file__ :

 ![Edit File](https://github.com/wbuchanan/sdpConvening2017/blob/prework/img/editFile.png)

 __8. Modify this file to let us know that you've completed the pre-work (there's only one more step to complete and it is pretty easy).
 Find your name in the completed list.
-It will look something like this when you are viewing the file to edit it:__
+It will look something like this when you are viewing the file to edit it__ :

 ```
 - [ ] Nathan Trenholm